mikenobbs/Asset-Assistant/README.md

 > As an extra precaution I'd recommend either setting up some dummy directories to test the script out for yourself, or running it with just a small amount of images (eg. a single show/movie/collection).
 This should give you a feel for how it works and let you tweak the variables if needed before unleashing it onto your entire library.

 > [!WARNING]
-> Any images with conflicting filenames will be overwritten by the script, proceed with caution
+> Any images with conflicting filenames will be overwritten by the script, proceed with caution.